inrupt/solid-client-js/ARCHITECTURE.md

-Everything related to fetching and storing data. `file.ts` has everything related to fetching Files, which is mostly a thin wrapper around a regular `fetch`, adding some metadata. `solidDataset.ts` is similar, but attempts to parse the fetched data as RDF in order to turn it into a SolidDataset.
+Everything related to fetching and storing data. `file.ts` has everything related to fetching Files, which is mostly a thin wrapper around a regular `fetch`, adding some metadata. `solidDataset.ts` is similar, but attempts to parse the fetched data as RDF in order to turn it into a SolidDataset (see also `/src/formats/*` below).
 And finally `resource.ts` has functions that apply regardless of whether a Resource can be parsed as RDF or is a File, e.g. to fetch metadata without the contents (in a `HEAD` request).

 There is also `mock.ts`, a couple of functions that help developers simulate SolidDatasets with the appropriate meta data in their unit tests.
 This helps